escribis/CyberResidencesOCL/README.rst

 CyberResidencesOCL
 ==================

+This is the web documentation of the CyberResidencesOCL case stuty.
-This documentation is better viewed on http://cyberresidencesocl.readthedocs.org
+The documentation is better viewed online at http://cyberresidencesocl.readthedocs.org

 .. image:: https://readthedocs.org/projects/cyberresidencesocl/badge/?version=latest
     :target: https://readthedocs.org/projects/cyberresidencesocl/?badge=latest